 Our mission in the affordable housing preservation market is to protect and expand the availability of affordable, quality housing for very low-, low-, and moderate-income households.
-We aim to address critical housing challenges by supporting shared equity homeownership and facilitating the preservation of affordable rental units through loan purchases and product innovations.
+We aim to address critical housing challenges by ~~increasing understanding of the benefits of and financing for energy and water efficiency improvements~~, supporting shared equity homeownership, and facilitating the preservation of affordable rental units through loan purchases and product innovations.
 We also will expand technical assistance that accelerates the establishment of new shared equity programs, which maintain housing affordability for the long term.